-Communications to an individual Director, to non-management Directors as a group, or to the entire Board of Directors, should be addressed as follows: Reginald B. Newman, II, Security Holder Board Communications, 2200 Rand Building, Buffalo, New York, 14203, with an indication of the individual or subgroup (if any) to whose attention the communication is directed.
-All security holder communications addressed in that manner will be delivered directly to Mr. Newman, who will receive communications for the Board of Directors and non-management Directors, and who will deliver the communication unopened to any individual indicated Director.
+Communications to an individual Director, to non-employee Directors as a group, or to the entire Board of Directors, should be addressed as follows: Reginald B. Newman, II, Security Holder Board Communications, 2200 Rand Building, Buffalo, New York, 14203, with an indication of the individual or subgroup (if any) to whose attention the communication is directed.
+All security holder communications addressed in that manner will be delivered directly to Mr. Newman, who will receive communications for the Board of Directors, and who will deliver the communication unopened to any individual indicated Director.